ellaerror/DnD5e-Character-Sheet/README.md

 ## How to Run

-- Double-click the python called "character-sheet.pyw" to run the program.
+- Double-click the python file called "character-sheet.pyw" to run the program.
 (This hides the command shell)
 -  Or you can run the command `py character-sheet.pyw` in a cmdline shell or powershell console.

 ## Using the Program